arxanas/git-branchless/README.md

 `git-branchless` follows [semantic versioning](https://semver.org/).
 New 0.x.y versions, and new major versions after reaching 1.0.0, may change the on-disk format in a backward-incompatible way.

 To be notified about new versions, select Watch » Custom » Releases in Github's notifications menu at the top of the page.
 Or use [GitPunch](https://gitpunch.com/) to deliver notifications by email.

+## Related work

+See the [Architecture page](https://github.com/arxanas/git-branchless/wiki/Architecture) for work related to the implementation of `git-branchless`.

+Alternative tools:

+* [`~krobelus/git-branchless`](https://git.sr.ht/~krobelus/git-branchless/): A tool with the same name, but the opposite workflow.
+Rather than making many commits without branches attached to them, you make all of your commits to one branch, and then automatically split them up later based on their topic.
+* [Stacked Git](https://stacked-git.github.io/): This tool lets you efficiently manage a stack of patches alongside your regular work.
+In comparison, `git-branchless` encourages that you commit all of your work directly and manipulate those commits directly.

+Complementary tools:

+* [`git-absorb`](https://github.com/tummychow/git-absorb)/[`git-autofixup`](https://github.com/torbiak/git-autofixup): These tools let you take your current changes, at the top of a stack, and intelligently "absorb" them into previous related changes in the same stack.
+* [`git-revise`](https://git-revise.readthedocs.io/en/latest/man.html): This tool lets you "efficiently update, split, and rearrange git commits" without touching the working copy.